sirisneha99/GitHUb---help-/Readme.md

 10. git checkout - B branch_name -> creates a new beanch and also takes you to the branch, so you can readily start uodating changes
 11. git branch branch_name -> creates a new branch; alsi shows which branch you are currentky working on NOTE - The changes made in the branch is not shown in the main branch.
-The main branch is completely unaware of these changes
+The main branch is completely unaware of these changes.
+Git branches exist in isolation.
+Changes need to be merged back into the main branch.
+We use git push to update the changes made in the remote repository which can be accessed via github

-    Git branches exist i isolation.
-Changes need to be merged back into the main branch
+12. git push -u origin branch_name/file/directory_name -> using the -u flag helps in knowing the updates from the upstream - which in this case is the main branch.
+Now the main branch would be the specified branch name